astrism/yammersfdc/README.md

 We will need the Client ID when creating the html/scripts of our app in Salesforce later, so just keep it handy.
 In order to use the Yammer Embed API we'll have to put our specify our 'Javascript Origins' in the 'Basic Info' section of the app.
 We dont' know the urls yet, so we'll be coming back later.
 <br>
 Javascript Origins is for CORS.
-CORS is an important part of the javascript sdk.
-Here is some good documentation on why we need to reference them [here](http://www.html5rocks.com/en/tutorials/cors/).
+[CORS](http://www.html5rocks.com/en/tutorials/cors/) is an important part of the javascript sdk.
 TLDR; when using client side javascript to make callouts to external sources (XHR to Yammer API), the requested server has to be able to accept Cross-Origin requests.
 We won't go into more detail as it is out of the scope of this article.

 Now we're ready to create a place for our Yammer application to live.
 On to Salesforce.com